| ||||||||||

 A State in the Union |

-The edition used in this transcription is the sesquicentennial reprint, University of Illinois Press, 1967, minus the new introductory material (pages vii‑xiii), written for that second edition.
-The actual work, the text by Buck, dates to 1917 and is in the public domain: details here.
+The edition transcribed here is the sesquicentennial reprint, University of Illinois Press, 1967, minus the new introductory material written for that second edition (pages vii‑xiii), which is still copyright.
+The actual work, the text by Buck, dates to 1917 and is in the public domain: (details here on the copyright law involved).

 This transcription has been minutely proofread.
 In the table of contents above, the sections are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree.
-As elsewhere on this site, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
+As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

 The edition I followed was remarkably well proofread, with about one typographical error per hundred pages.
-I marked the few corrections with a bullet like this:º as elsewhere on my site, glide your cursor over the bullet to read the variant.
+I marked my few corrections, when important (or unavoidable because inside a link), with a bullet like this;º and when trivial, with a dotted underscore like this: as elsewhere on my site, glide your cursor over the bullet or the underscored words to read what was actually printed.
+Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

-Any other mistakes, please drop me a line, of course: especially if you have a copy of the printed book in front of you.
+Any overlooked mistakes, please drop me a line, of course: especially if you have a copy of the printed book in front of you.

-For citation and indexing purposes, the pagination is shown in the right margin of the text at the page turns (like at the end of this linep57); these are also local links.
+For citation and indexing purposes, the pagination is shown in the right margin of the text at the page turns (like at the end of this line); p57 these are also local anchors.
 Sticklers for total accuracy will of course find the anchor at its exact place in the sourcecode.

-In addition, I've inserted a number of other local links: whatever links are required to accommodate the author's own cross-references, as well as a few others for my own purposes.
-If in turn you have a website and would like to target a link to some specific passage of the text, please let me know: I'll be glad to insert a local link there as well.
+In addition, I've inserted a number of other local anchors: whatever links might be required to accommodate the author's own cross-references, as well as a few others for my own purposes.
+If in turn you have a website and would like to target a link to some specific passage of the text, please let me know: I'll be glad to insert a local anchor there as well.

 The 1967 edition reproduces not all, but some of the illustrations in the original of 1917.
 Of these nineteen illustrations, however, I in turn reproduce only six in my transcription: the three maps in Chapters 2 and 3, that are really essential to understanding the text, which refers to them; and woodcuts of three buildings that relate to the text to a certain extent.
 The other thirteen were strewn thru the book as decorations: they are nice woodcuts, showing us miscellaneous farm implements of the period — flax hackles and grain cradles and the like — but are pretty much irrelevant to the text.
 You can get an idea of them from one that I rescued, which now illustrates the article Lucerna (on ancient Roman oil lamps) of Smith's Dictionary of Greek and Roman Antiquities.